oktopuslinky/cs4348project3/devlog.md

 SESSION START
 In this session, I will write all of teh code for the b-tree operations, which are the search_node, split_child, insert_nonfull, insert, and inorder functions.
 This will take some time, as it is a lot of code.
 However, implementing this will allow me to test my b-tree implementation with the node class.

+# 12/10/2025 8:32 PM

+SESSION END
+For this session, I implemented the code for the b-tree operations, which was the aforementioned functions.
+While this did take a while, I am satisfied with what I wrote.
+Now, all I need to do is implement the way to get the commands from the command line and run the functions I have written.
+That is what I will be doing in the future sessions.
+This is a very interesting project so far, as I have had to implement things that we have learned in class, such as indexes and b-trees.
+While it is easy to learn, writing code truly tests your understanding of the subject.